reactioncommerce/reaction-devtools/README.md

 1. `Ctrl + a` (detach from screen)
 1. The app will be available at <SERVER_IP>:5000

-To start with retailer data
+To start with Mid Retailer data
 1. ssh into the system
 1. `screen -S ret`
 1. `cd build/bundle/`